Skip to content

 • pressing the button at a pedestrian crossing

-• reaching up to shop-counters.
+• reaching up to shop counters.

+Dogs are also a great ice breaker and way of meeting and talking to people when you are out and about.
 Registered assistance dogs should be allowed to go with their owner into many public places, such as shops, restaurants and to travel on public transport.

 There is however a ‘but’, which is that an assistance dog is a serious commitment that needs a lot of thought and planning.